-(4) Includes 160,000 shares which Mr. Culver had the vested right to acquire as of March 2, 2012 under options granted to Mr. Culver and 12,696 shares held in our Profit Sharing and Savings Plan.
-Excludes 643,479 shares underlying RSUs awarded under our 2002 Stock Incentive Plan and 2011 Omnibus Incentive Plan over which he has neither voting nor investment power.
+(4) Includes 160,000 shares which Mr. Culver had the vested right to acquire as of March 2, 2012 under options granted to Mr. Culver; 12,673 shares held in our Profit Sharing and Savings Plan; and 4,800 restricted shares awarded under our 2002 Stock Incentive Plan, over which Mr. Culver has sole voting power but no investment power.
+Excludes [] shares underlying RSUs awarded under our 2002 Stock Incentive Plan over which he has neither voting nor investment power.